What is Discrimination?

 Everybody discriminates.
 Employers discriminate in favour of applicants with the best skills, experience or presentation.
 Educational institutions discriminate in favour of those who work hard and achieve good results.
 Landlords discriminate in favour of those with good references.
 These sorts of choices are made on merit and to discriminate in this way is considered normal and acceptable.

-Where discrimination is not acceptable is where choices are made not on merit but for extraneous reasons such as race, age, disability, or gender.
+Where discrimination is not acceptable is where choices are made not on merit but for reasons of prejudice, such as race, age, disability, or gender.
 A decision not to employ a woman as an airline pilot, even though she is the best applicant, because she might get pregnant, is not acceptable and various laws have been put in place to ensure that decisions like this can be challenged.

 Direct or Indirect Discrimination